Agency workers, also known as temporary agency workers have an agreement with an agency to work for someone else.

-If you are a part-time agency worker, you can only compare yourself to a comparable full-time employee who is also an agency worker.
+If you are a part-time agency worker, you can only compare yourself to a comparable full-time agency worker.
 These rules are set out in the Protection of Employees (Part-Time Work) Act 2001.

 As an agency worker, you also have certain rights under the following employment legislation:

-It is important that you know who is responsible for ensuring compliance with employment protection legislation - the agency or the firm you work for (the hirer).
+It is important to know who is responsible for ensuring compliance with employment protection legislation - the agency or the hirer.
 See ‘Who is considered my employer?’ above.

 Legislation that does not apply to agency workers

-This means that the hirer or the agency cannot penalise you by dismissal, unfair treatment or an unfavourable change in your conditions of employment.
+This means the hirer or agency cannot penalise you through dismissal, unfair treatment or unfavourable changes in your employment conditions.

 Making a complaint

-You can make a complaint to the Workplace Relations Commission about a breach of your rights as an agency worker.
-You should use the online complaint form.
+You can make a complaint to the Workplace Relations Commission about a breach of your rights as an agency worker, using the online complaint form.

-You must make the complaint within 6 months of the dispute taking place.
-The time limit may be extended for a further 6 months, if there is a reasonable cause which prevented you from bringing the complaint within the normal time limit.
+You must make the complaint within 6 months of the dispute.
+The time limit can be extended for a further 6 months, if there is a reasonable cause which prevented you from bringing the complaint within the normal time limit.